AmedeoPelliccia/Q-plus-A/02_LIFECYCLE_MODEL/C-GROWTH-METHOD-SPEC.md

 ### 1.1 Method Definition

-C-GROWTH defines the **intra-phase execution method** for Q+A.inc programmes: the controlled, circular process by which artefacts are generated, reviewed, optimized, integrated, tested, and physically correlated **within** a lifecycle phase of the LC-letter axis.
+C-GROWTH defines the **per-layer execution method** for Q+A.inc programmes: the controlled, circular process by which the deliverables of an LC stage layer are generated, reviewed, optimized, integrated, tested, and physically correlated.

+Under the anchored-letter / decoupled-number lifecycle model (`QPLUS-A-02-LIFECYCLE-MODEL-README` v0.6.0+), each LC stage is a deliverable layer with its REV letter anchored and its iteration number independent.
+Accordingly, **every layer may initiate its own C-GROWTH revolutions and work packages from layer-local inputs** — upstream source-data deltas, service bulletins, document-structure improvements, operator feedback, regulatory change, routed feedback packages — independent of whether any other layer is iterating.
+Each revolution executes within exactly one layer; its gate records attach to that layer's REV; cross-layer consistency is maintained exclusively by SSOT source-data pinning, never by forced co-revolution.

-C-GROWTH does not replace, span, or re-sequence lifecycle phases.
-Lifecycle progression (phase entry/exit) remains governed exclusively by the LC-letter axis and its gates.
-C-GROWTH governs **what happens inside a phase**: it is the engine; the LC axis is the road.
+C-GROWTH does not replace, span, or re-sequence lifecycle layers.
+Layer initialization and baseline release remain governed exclusively by the LC-letter axis and its `*_RELEASED` gates.
+C-GROWTH governs **what happens inside a layer**: it is the engine; the LC axis is the road.

 ### 1.2 Problem Addressed